jianjin-app/website/content/privacy-notice.md

 Email: inquiries@jianjin.app

-Last update: 30th April 2021
+Last update: 3rd September 2021

 ## The type of personal information we collect